 Alternatively, if you’re in desperate need of a phone, try using an old unlocked handset and find a SIM-only deal that gives you the most of your money.

-If you’re looking for a phone contract, keep in mind all of the above and weigh up not just monthly costs, but also upfront costs and any extras that give you plenty of added value.
-For example, O2’s 36-month option might seem a very long time, but you’ll be able to get your hands on the latest phone for a cost that does minimal damage to your monthly budget compared to purchasing it outright.
+If you’re looking to compare phone deals, keep in mind all of the above and weigh up not just monthly costs, but also upfront costs and any extras that give you plenty of added value.
+For example, O2’s 36-month might seem a very long time, but you’ll be able to get your hands on the latest phone for a cost that does minimal damage to your monthly budget compared to purchasing it outright.
+This length of time does mean you are stuck with the same handset for a long while, though, so do choose carefully.

 No, the handset on pay as you go (PAYG) phones will not have a contract.
 You’ll purchase the device outright, so you’ll never need to make any more payments towards the device itself.
 Usually, you will need to purchase a SIM card with your PAYG phone.
 Pay as you go SIMs will not have a contract but pay monthly SIM cards do.
 However, these are much easier to exit than handset contracts.